-During the past year, on average of 96.2% of portfolio companies fulfilled the basic requirements as stated in the Fund's internal ESG system (Tundra ESG Spectrum).
-In order to obtain this acceptable level in the system, companies need to be compliant with the
+During the past year (2023), an average of 98.1% of portfolio companies fulfilled the basic requirements as stated in the Fund's internal ESG system (Tundra ESG Spectrum).
+In order to obtain the baseline performance score in the system, companies need to be

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. sector exclusion criteria for the Fund and they also need to fulfil criteria set for good corporate governance, and environmental and social characteristics.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. compliant with the sector exclusion criteria for the Fund.
+They also need to fulfill all set criteria regarding good corporate governance, and environmental and social characteristics.

-In addition to these basic criteria, 67.7% of the Fund was composed of sustainable investments as defined by the Fund, i.e. companies whose operations clearly support one of the UN Sustainable Development Goals (SDGs) that the Fund has identified as sector-specific.
+In addition to these basic criteria, 73.8% of the Fund was composed of sustainable investments under definitions for the Fund, i.e. companies whose operations support one of the UN Sustainable Development Goals (SDGs) that the Fund has identified as sector-specific.

-Characteristics that were promoted during the year include: responsible production and consumption, responsible management of water, measures to reduce climate impact, gender equality in company boards and management teams, equal treatment of employees, and contributions to countries increased economic integration globally.
+Characteristics that were promoted during the year include responsible production and consumption; responsible management of water; measures to reduce climate impact; gender equality in company boards and management teams; equal treatment of employees; and contributions to countries' increased economic integration globally.

-The Fund Management Company's sustainable investments during the year supported, among other things, the expansion of renewable energy, the expansion of private health care to relieve the burden on state healthcare, increased access to affordable medicines, increased access to credit for individuals and companies, and increased access to education.
+The Fund Management Company's sustainable investments during the year supported, among other things, the expansion of renewable energy; the expansion of private health care to relieve the burden on state healthcare; increased access to affordable medicines; increased access to credit for individuals and companies; and increased access to education.